 Seth’s clients and peers recognize his expertise.
 Super Lawyers named him a Rising Star, and Best Lawyers in America named him to its Ones to Watch list, both for appellate practice.
 Seth is also a member of the Edward Coke Appellate Inn of Court and is vice chair of the Federal Circuit Bar Association’s Administrative Law & Regulatory Committee.
 Seth also practices in the United States Supreme Court.
 He has drafted petitions and amicus briefs at the certiorari stage, as well as party and amicus briefs at the merits stage.

-Before joining Morrison & Foerster, Mr. Lloyd worked as a law clerk for Judge Richard G. Taranto of the United States Court of Appeals for the Federal Circuit.
-He earned his J.D. from Stanford Law School, working in Stanford’s Supreme Court Litigation Clinic on two successful certiorari petitions and one successful merits case.
-Mr. Lloyd also earned a Ph.D. in electrical engineering from Stanford University, where he received the National Defense Science and Engineering Graduate Fellowship, published ten peer-reviewed articles, and was named inventor on five U.S. patents.
+Before joining Morrison & Foerster, Seth served as a law clerk for Judge Richard G. Taranto of the Federal Circuit.
+He earned his J.D. from Stanford Law School, where he worked on two successful certiorari petitions and one successful merits case through Stanford’s Supreme Court Litigation Clinic.